-Classic Member (under PEPRA)
+Classic member (under PEPRA)

-A classic member is a member who joined CalPERS prior to January, 1, 2013 and who is not defined as a new member under PEPRA.
-(See definition of new member below)
+A classic member is anyone in CALPERS not defined as a new member under PEPRA (see definition of new member below.)

 Discount Rate Assumption

 The actuarial assumption that was called "investment return" in earlier CalPERS reports or "actuarial interest rate" in Section 20014 of the California Public Employees' Retirement Law (PERL).